aboucaud/candels-blender/README.md

 will use the magnitude of each galaxy, stored in the catalogues, to create the arrays of corresponding flux `train/test_flux.npy`, depending on the zero-point value.

-## Example notebooks

-You will find a directory with two static notebooks that can help you understand the blending process.
-They are **not meant to be runnable**.
+## Notebook with figures

+A notebook that briefly describes the blending process is available [here](notebooks/manual_blender.ipynb).

 ## Authors